RfidResearchGroup/proxmark3/doc/commands.md

 ### reveng

- { CRC calculations from RevEng software }
+ { CRC calculations from RevEng software... }

 [=] reveng: no mode switch specified.
 Use reveng -h for help.